Martinyeh81/The-Data-Incubator/section_1/README.md

 ## Problem

 There are some problems in the dataset.
-First, the features of inser_date, start_date and end_date are time series.
-Second, the features of origin, destination, train type, train_class and fare are categorical.
-Third, there are missing data in the price, train_class and fare.
-Final, the dataset which is too big is 7644664 rows x 52 columns, so we have to spend a lot of time running the code.
+1. Time series: inser_date, start_date and end_date are time series.
+2. Categorical: origin, destination, train type, train_class and fare.
+3. Missing data: price, train_class and fare.
+4. The dataset which is too big is 7644664 rows x 52 columns.

-## Solution
+## Preprocessing
+### Large Data

+### Time Series

+### Cate